 The STEP graduate minor for the MS degree requires a minimum 9 semester hours of course work.
 The STEP graduate minor for the PhD degree requires a minimum 12 semester hours of course work.
-In all cases, the required course work must include LAIS586 Science and Technology Policy.
+In all cases, the required course work must include LAIS586 (bulletin.mines.edu/graduate/programs/earthscieng/ liberalartsandinternationalstudies/js/fckeditor/editor/fckeditor.html?
+InstanceName=attr_text&Toolbar=PageWizard) Science and Technology Policy.
 Other courses may be selected from a list of recommended courses posted and regularly updated on the LAIS Science and Technology Policy Studies web site, a list which includes some courses from other academic units.
 Among non-LAIS courses, the MS minor is limited to one such course and the PhD minor and graduate certificate are limited to two such courses.
 With the approval of the LAIS STEP adviser, it is also possible to utilize a limited number of other courses from the CSM Bulletin as well as transfer courses from other institutions.
 For more information. please contact Dr. Jason Delborne.